davidtkramer/typical-data/README.md

   <h1>Typical Data</h1>
 </div>

 Typical Data is a library for building mock data with factories and querying it with a lightweight in-memory database.
-Although it's designed with [Mock Service Worker](https://github.com/mswjs/msw), [React Testing Library](https://github.com/testing-library/react-testing-library), and TypeScript in mind, Typical Data can be used with any API mocking or testing framework.
+Although it's designed with [Mock Service Worker](https://github.com/mswjs/msw), [React Testing Library](https://github.com/testing-library/react-testing-library), and TypeScript in mind, Typical Data can be used with any JavaScript API mocking or testing framework.

 ## Table of Contents